himanshu-sxna/Responsive-Portfolio/README.md

 - Contact

 **All pages have a consistent navbar across them with working navigation links.**
+**All Images are repsonsive**

-To view the template [click here.](https://himanshu-sxna.github.io/unit-02-css-and-bootstrap-homework-responsive-portfolio/portfolio.html)
+To view the template [click here.](https://himanshu-sxna.github.io/unit-02-css-and-bootstrap-homework-responsive-portfolio/index.html)